JetBrains/teamcity-documentation/topics/csrf-protection.md

 ## Troubleshooting
 {product="tc"}

-When you face problems regarding CSRF protection in TeamCity (for example, you get the "_Responding with 403 status code due to failed CSRF check_" response from the server), you can try these steps:
+If you face problems regarding CSRF protection in TeamCity (for example, you get the "_Responding with 403 status code due to failed CSRF check_" response from the server), you can try these steps:
 * Enforce verification of `Origin/Referer` headers for CORS operations by setting the `teamcity.csrf.paranoid=false` internal property, similarly to how it worked in TeamCity versions prior to 2020.1 (read our [Upgrade Notes](upgrade-notes.md#Limitation+of+CORS+support+for+writing+operations)) for more details).
 * Temporary disable CSRF protection at all by setting the `teamcity.csrf.origin.check.enabled=logOnly` internal property.
 * Information about failed CSRF attempts is logged into `TeamCity/logs/teamcity-auth.log` files.
 For more detailed diagnostics of the requests, enable the [debug-auth logging preset](reporting-issues.md#Logging+events).